 Fees include business license costs (usually between $50 and $100), a Statement of Information Fee of $20, and any costs associated with the business formation.
 You could incur additional costs for setting up a blog and website, obtaining necessary permits, and hiring a tax professional.

 With research and a plan to follow, it does not have to be hard to start a business here.
-The key is to take things one step at a time – like following this guide to help you.
+The key is to take things one step at a time.

 Follow the guidelines here.
 That’s the best way to get your business in place.
 Work to develop a strong business plan as a first step and then work to create a legal formation, business name, and logo.
 When you need help, be sure to reach out for help from the resources here.